Smith & Cult Glow Brite Radiance Boosting Primer Review

 Review

-Results you may expect from using Smith & Cult Glow Brite Radiance Boosting Primer:
+Does Smith & Cult Glow Brite Radiance Boosting Primer Work?

 • Significant moisturizing.
 It has a moisturizing rating of 6.9 out of 10.

-Highly moisturizing: Smith & Cult Glow Brite Radiance Boosting Primer has a moisturizing rating of 6.9 out of 10.
+According to CreamScan analysis, Smith & Cult Glow Brite Radiance Boosting Primer is highly moisturizing, with a moisturizing rating of 6.9 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈7.5%) and Butylene Glycol (est. ≈3.0%), and a moderate occlusivity of 3.8 out of 10, entirely due to the high content of Caprylic/Capric Triglyceride (est. ≈5.0%) and Dimethicone (est. ≈2.5%).